gnyaneswaridadi/retail-sales-analytics-dashboard/README.md

 - **Best Customers + Loyal/High Value segments** make up 62.6% of customers but generate 78.1% of revenue — a healthier concentration than the flat customer base might suggest.
 - **At-Risk customers still represent 20.3% of revenue** — a meaningful, recoverable retention opportunity before they churn into the Lost/Low-Value segment (1.6% of revenue).

+## Conclusion
+This analysis paints a picture of a stable, not stagnant-in-a-bad-way, business: revenue holds steady rather than declining, and the customer base skews healthier than the flat top-line numbers alone would suggest, with almost 80% of revenue coming from customers in good standing.
+The clearest lever for improving profitability isn't regional strategy — the ANOVA result argues against over-indexing there — it's discounting policy, which behaves consistently enough across categories to be managed as a single company-wide decision rather than category-by-category.
+The next-highest-leverage opportunity is retention-focused: the At-Risk segment is large enough (20.3% of revenue) that even modest improvement there is likely worth more than acquiring new customers at the margins observed in this dataset.

 ## Tools Used
 - Python (pandas, numpy, scipy)
 - matplotlib, seaborn (visualization)